 Fast responsive access to data and higher throughput.

 Direct data ingestion, familiar access methods, existing tools/libraries continue to work.

 Disparate user groups and data by logical volumes.

 Business continuity and higher business-level service level agreements.

 Consistent snapshots with point-in-time audits and recovery.

-Support for structured, semistructured,
+Support for structured, semistructured, and unstructured data.

 All data in the enterprise data architecture.

 "Before we had this platform, it was very hard for people to work together to derive intelligence from the security data.
 We had some intelligence there, but it was mostly isolated.
 This Hadoop solution is a kernel of the whole security ecosystem within Cisco."